alonk-me/Liars-dice/README.md

 # Liars-dice
-a virutualizition of the game liar's dice
+a virtualization of the game liar's dice